Skip to Content

 Alice in Wonderland

 Alice in Wonderland is a sprawling double reef system inhabited by varied corals and marine life.
-Keep your eyes peeled for giant green moray eels and perhaps a turtle or two on the shallower shelf of the reef starting from 8m.
-More experienced divers will want to adventure to the second part of the reef, but be sure to carry a compass to navigate out to it and watch your depth between the two reefs.
+Keep your eyes peeled for giant green moray eels and turtles on the shallower shelf of the reef starting from 8m/26ft.
+Experienced divers will want to explore the second part of the reef, so carry a compass to navigate out to it.
+You’ll also need to watch your depth between the two reefs.

 1000 Steps

-The name is something of a misnomer – there are actually around 64 steps to this site as opposed to the 1000 you might mentally prepare for.
+The name is something of a misnomer – there are actually around 64 steps to this site.
 However many steps it might be, it’s most definitely worth the climb!
 Schools of snappers inhabit the shallower reef, and if you pay attention to the blue near the drop off you might be lucky to see something bigger cruising by.

 Hilma Hooker

 As Bonaire’s only wreck dive, the Hilma Hooker is not to be missed.
-Lying on her side, the deepest point of the wreck sits at 34m and you will likely spot barracuda and tarpons around the structure.
-Head there early to avoid the crowds; boat dives will start arriving to the site by around 8.30am.
+Lying on her side, the deepest point of the wreck sits at 34m/112ft and you will likely spot barracuda and tarpons around the structure.
+Head there early to avoid the crowds – boat dives will start arriving to the site by around 8.30am.

 Salt Pier